 Karen Grassle made the move to television in the mid-1970s.
 Using the name Gabriel Tree at the time, she auditioned for a new television series about a pioneer family living on the American frontier in 1870s.
 It was based on the autobiographical books by Laura Ingalls Wilder.
 She beat out more than 40 other actresses for the role of Caroline Ingalls.
 Michael Landon played her husband and Melissa Gilbert played her middle child Laura (who was also the show's narrator).
 Melissa Sue Anderson had the role of her oldest daughter, Mary, and the part of the youngest child, Carrie, was shared by twin sisters Lindsay and Sidney Greenbush.
 It has been said that Landon convinced Grassle to return to using her given name.

 Little House on the Prairie debuted in the fall of 1974.
 While some critics found the show overly sweet and cloying, audiences loved it.
-They enjoyed watching the Ingalls as they struggled to overcome the challenges of pioneer life and interact with the other various residents of the fictional town of Walnut Grove, Minnesota.
+They enjoyed watching the Ingalls as they struggled to overcome the challenges of pioneer life and interact with the other various residents of Walnut Grove, Minnesota.
 Grassle's character Caroline was the glue that held the family together, helping with the farming and looking after the girls.
 She and Landon left the series in 1982 and the show continued as Little House on the Prairie: A New Beginning, but it only lasted another year.